 |Regent Seven Seas||Cruises booked by 30 April, departing on or before 30 September||Redeem credit within 12 months, sail before 21 December 2022||48 hours before departure|

-While many tour companies have cancelled or reorganised their expeditions to avoid highly infected places like China, Italy and South Korea, the effect on cancellation and rescheduling policies has been minimal.
+Worldwide, tours tour companies have cancelled and rescheduled many of their expeditions.
+However, the effect this has had on cancellation and rescheduling policies has been minimal.

-Trafalgar has issued a temporary fee-free cancellation policy for bookings departing after 1 April and on any new 2020 bookings.
+Trafalgar has issued a temporary fee-free cancellation policy for bookings departing after 30 June and on any new 2020 bookings.
 Cancellations must be made 30 days before departure and are on land journeys that don't go to Oberammergau.
 All tours until 30 June have already been cancelled and travellers should have been contacted for a credit.

 To stamp out the spread of coronavirus, G Adventures, Intrepid, Insight Vacations and Topdeck are among those who have suspended all or most of their tours until 30 April.
 Those booked on affected tours will not be given a refund.
 Instead, travel credit will be given to customers to use on future tours.